LL.M. Programs Frequently Asked Questions

 No. The LL.M. program is a two-semester course, with a fall start only.
 All students are expected to complete the required 24 credits within one academic year.

-The Business Law LL.M. is a separate degree from the LL.M. in American Law.
+The Business Law LL.M. is a separate degree from the general LL.M.
 Students must specifically apply for the Business Law LL.M. during the application process.
-A student may not switch to the Business Law LL.M. program after being accepted to the LL.M. in American Law Program.
 The Business Law LL.M. requires 17 credits of business law courses and in order to earn the degree, a 2.0 overall grade average must be maintained.

 In both cases, at least 24 total credits are required to earn the LL.M. degree.